Gesus-del/Zacky_PayGen/README.md

 # Zacky_PayGen
-A simple and usage payload generator tool for educational purposes.
+A simple and usage payload generator tool for educational purpose.

 A **quick** way to generate various "basic" Meterpreter payloads via `msfvenom` (part of the Metasploit framework).